MAGICGrants/so-simple-theme/_posts/blog/2021-12-23-MAGIC-Funds-and-Gitcoin.md

 Hopefully you now have a better idea of the similarities and differences between Gitcoin and MAGIC Funds.
 Gitcoin is a for-profit company that operates a grant crowdfunding site and uses a quirky pool matching program.
 MAGIC Funds are a part of a 501(c)(3) public charity.

-We encourage donors to [reach out to us](mailto:info@magicgrants.org) to see if we can help take your donation further with tax advantages while still supporting the projects you wish to support.
+We encourage donors to [reach out to us](mailto:info@magicgrants.org) to see if we can help take your donation further with tax advantages while still supporting the projects you are passionate about.

 *Note: this is not legal or tax advice; talk to a legal/tax professional.*